Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-attachments.md

 ## Form configuration

-Custom Attachment attribute must be defined in form in order to whitelist and validate the form request.
+The Custom Attachment attribute must be defined in a form in order to whitelist and validate the form request.

 ```yml
 ...